 The Angular Grid is catching up fast.
 For more information on planned features, refer to the Roadmap.

 Yes, it does.
 However, Kendo UI do not plan to have a DataSource component in Kendo UI for Angular.
 Having a DataSource component, such as the one in the Kendo UI for jQuery suite, does not fit well in the Angular context.
 The framework already provides most of the DataSource functionalities such as the ability to fetch data, change tracking, and others.
 You can also use other libraries and patterns for working with data.

 Yes, it does.
 The ComboBox component supports a primitive AutoComplete-like functionality as well as binding to an asynchronous source.
 It is possible to bind to the

 filterChange event of the Kendo UI ComboBox for Angular with an event handler that will debounce, query an API, and update the member bound to

 Yes, you can.
 All available themes provide options for customization.
 To modify the variables of each theme, refer to these articles:

 Why do I have to include the CSS for Kendo UI components?
 Why are CSS not included in the

 @Component that is created?

 Both approaches are possible.
 The inclusion of the CSS at the component level allows the style encapsulation of the native or emulated Shadow DOM.

 You can customize the styles by using CSS overloads or SASS.
-For more information on the styling options, refer to the introductory article on themes and styles.
+For more information on the styling options, refer to the overview of our themes and styles.